fhalde/hoard/README.md

   [f blimit btimeout bconcurrency])

 ;; f
-;;  the function to execute after blimit/btimeout with the accumulated inputs
+;;  Single arity function to execute after blimit/btimeout with the accumulated inputs.
+;;  The parameter is a vector of inputs

 ;; blimit
 ;;  Maximum of blimit elements should be accumulated.
 Executes f when blimit is exceeded